DevelopmentCats/LAMathome-HomeAssistant/README.md

 ### Home Assistant integration:
 To use the Home Assistant integration with LAMatHome, follow these steps:
 1. In your `config.json` file, ensure that `homeassistant_isenabled` is set to `true`.
+2. When running LAMatHome for the first time (or when prompted), you'll be asked to enter various credentials in the Variables Prompt.
+For Home Assistant:
-2. Set the `homeassistant_url` to your Home Assistant instance URL (e.g., "http://your_homeassistant_url:8123").
+   - Enter your Home Assistant instance URL (e.g., "http(s)://your_homeassistant_url") when prompted for `HA_URL`.
-3. Generate a long-lived access token in your Home Assistant instance and set it as `homeassistant_token` in the `config.json` file.
+   - Enter a long-lived access token from your Home Assistant instance when prompted for `HA_TOKEN`.
-4. Once configured, you can control your Home Assistant entities through LAMatHome.
+3. Once configured, you can control your Home Assistant entities through LAMatHome.
 For example:
    - "Turn on the living room lights"
    - "Set the thermostat to 72 degrees"
    - "Is the front door locked?"

+The integration will attempt to find the best match for your requested entity and perform the appropriate action.

 The integration will attempt to find the best match for your requested entity and perform the appropriate action.